mabroukgadri/code-challenge/README.md

 The Connection qualified name is a mandatory input for the s3 connection creation operation.
 The goal is to avoid creating redundant connections having the same name on the Atlan instance.

 Possible improvements:
-- add mock metadata to the assets
+- add mock metadata to the assets like tags and terms.
-- follow the openAPI standard and create a separate endpoint for each operation
+- follow the openAPI standard and create a separate endpoint for each operation in this script.
 - use an input validation library like pydantic instead of the `validate_parameters` function
 - use type hints
 - add unit tests